NationalSecurityAgency/skills-docs/docs/skills-client/common/slillsDisplayTheme.md

-Theme object allows to customize color palette of Skills Display to match your application.
+The theme object supports the customization of the color palette of the Skills Display to match your application.

-Theme object supports the following properties:
+The theme object supports the following properties:

 | Prop          | Explanation  |
 | ------------- | -----------  |